Best AI Portfolio Management Chatbots in 2026

 The bottom line

 There is no single best AI portfolio management chatbot, because they answer different questions.
 For a whole-portfolio risk read, PortfolioPilot and Empower connect your accounts and analyze your mix.
 For conversational research, Magnifi helps discover funds and ChatGPT explains concepts, though ChatGPT cannot see your accounts on its own.
-Walnut is the one whose chatbot is grounded in your real holdings: it connects your brokerage read-only, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a basket you act on at your own broker.
+Walnut sits in the same connected group as PortfolioPilot and Empower and is as conversational as Magnifi or a Claude or ChatGPT chat, but it is the one whose chatbot is grounded in your real holdings: it connects your brokerage read-only, frames each position against the S&P 500, and can turn research into a portfolio you act on at your own broker.
 Pick by whether you want to analyze, research, or act.
 Walnut is not an investment adviser.

 For the wider field, see AI robo-advisor alternatives, the best AI portfolio management tools, or PortfolioPilot alternatives.